-Many spinet pianos manufactured during the 1950's and '60's were outfitted with plastic parts which after decades of use are beginning to weaken and break.
+Your Contact Information Goes Here Many spinet pianos manufactured during the 1950's and '60's were outfitted with plastic parts which after decades of use are beginning to weaken and break.
 One of the most common of plastic parts to fail is what's known as an elbow - an integral part of a number of models of spinets.

-The elbows in your piano are beginning to break, rendering a note useless each time it happens.
-I would suggest that you consider having me professionally install a complete set of high-quality Vagias Snap-On Drop Lifter Elbows to fix the problem once and for all.
+If the elbows in your piano are beginning to break a note will be rendered useless each time it happens.
+If this is the case, I would suggest that you consider having me professionally install a complete set of high-quality Vagias Snap-On Drop Lifter Elbows to fix the problem once and for all.